carpentries/instructor-development/README.md

 ## Mentoring Committee Meetings

-The mentoring committee itself meets regularly to evaluate current activities, and propose new activities.
+The Instructor Development Committee itself meets on the third Monday of every month to evaluate current activities, and propose new activities.
 Minutes of past meetings are available [here](minutes).
-All community members are welcome to attend mentoring committee meetings.
+All community members are welcome to attend these meetings.
 Similarly, we welcome anyone who is interested in joining up and helping out!

 To attend our next meeting, visit [this etherpad][meetings].